Forescout/eyeExtend-Connect/Aruba Central 1.0.0/README.md

 ### Version v1.0.2 Aruba Central APP

 Aruba Central authentication API change from client_id to customer_id.

+### Version v1.0.3 Aruba Central APP -- bug fix

+- Fixed issue with Test, Token Refresh and Host Discovery all showing not able to find matching scripts, in all previous revisions.

 ## Requirements